Maltese people

 • The posting of some 22,000 British servicemen in Malta from 1807 to 1979 (only a small number of whom remained in the islands),[23] as well as other British and Irish who settled in Malta over the decades

-• The mass emigration occurring after World War II and well into the 1960s and 70s.
+• The mass emigration occurring after World War II and continuing well into the 1960s and 1970s.
 Many Maltese left the island for the United Kingdom, Australia, Canada and the United States.
-Following Malta's accession to the EU in 2004 expatriate communities grew in European countries such as the one in Belgium.
+Following Malta's accession to the European Union in 2004 expatriate communities grew in European countries such as in Belgium.

-Over time, the various rulers of Malta published their own view of the ethnicity of the population.[22]
-The Knights of Malta downplayed the role of Islam in Malta and promoted the idea of a continuous Roman Catholic presence.[23]
+Over time, the various rulers of Malta published their own view of the ethnicity of the population.[24]
+The Knights of Malta downplayed the role of Islam in Malta and promoted the idea of a continuous Roman Catholic presence on the islands.[25]

 Genetics